 In 2001, [Hervé] This came up with a formal system of classification for what happens when foods are mixed, baked, whipped, fried, sautéed in lime juice, and so forth.
 It shows, for example, how the 451 classical French sauces break down into 23 distinct types.
 More important, the system allows the creation and pairing of billions of novel, potentially tasty dishes.
-The Father of Molecular Gastronomy Whips Up a New Formula

 Aaron Koblin: The Sheep Market is a collection of 10,000 sheep created by workers on Amazon’s Mechanical Turk.
 Each worker was paid $.02 (US) to “draw a sheep facing left.”
-The Sheep Market

 Utopia is a “digital typeface that portrays the mixture between the modernist architecture of Oscar Niemeyer and informal occupation of the urban space that shapes major Brazilian cities.
-Utopia is a digital typeface

 Shipping Containers, 2007.
 Depicts 38,000 shipping containers, the number of containers processed through American ports every twelve hours.
 Chris Jordan: Running the Numbers looks at contemporary American culture through the austere lens of statistics.
 Each image portrays a specific quantity of something: fifteen million sheets of office paper (five minutes of paper use); 106,000 aluminum cans (thirty seconds of can consumption) and so on.
 My hope is that images representing these quantities might have a different effect than the raw numbers alone, such as we find daily in articles and books.